TechComSpot/cybermap/README.md

 <IMG SRC="https://github.com/AnonymousAt3/cybermap/blob/main/gif/cyber.gif">

-# Nmap
+# CyberMap
-Nmap, short for Network Mapper, is a free, open-source tool for vulnerability scanning and network discovery.
-Network administrators use Nmap to identify what devices are running on their systems, discovering hosts that are available and the services they offer, finding open ports and detecting security risks.
+CyberMap, short for Cyber Mapper, is a free, open-source tool for vulnerability scanning and network discovery.
+Network administrators use CyberMap to identify what devices are running on their systems, discovering hosts that are available and the services they offer, finding open ports and detecting security risks.
-Nmap can be used to monitor single hosts as well as vast networks that encompass hundreds of thousands of devices and multitudes of subnets.
+CyberMap can be used to monitor single hosts as well as vast networks that encompass hundreds of thousands of devices and multitudes of subnets.

-Though Nmap has evolved over the years and is extremely flexible, at heart it's a port-scan tool, gathering information by sending raw packets to system ports.
+Though CyberMap has evolved over the years and is extremely flexible, at heart it's a port-scan tool, gathering information by sending raw packets to system ports.
 It listens for responses and determines whether ports are open, closed or filtered in some way by, for example, a firewall.
 Other terms used for port scanning include port discovery or enumeration.

 --------------------------------